-Today, I’m sharing one of my favorite ways to make a super quick chocolate candy recipe, that keeps me on plan in a pinch, plus I’ll share tips on how you can easily change it up and have all sorts of combinations.
+Today, I’m sharing one of my favorite ways to make a super quick chocolate candy recipe, that keeps me away from all the sugar in a pinch, plus I’ll share tips on how you can easily change it up and have all sorts of combinations.

 What’s in My Easy Amond Joy Candy?

 The chocolate candy you see in the images here features melted semi-sweet sugar-free chocolate chips that are loaded with unsweetened coconut and sliced almonds.

 I wanted to keep this candy recipe as easy as possible for you guys and honestly, for myself.
 I love having great-tasting treats around this time of year to keep me away from temptation, so candies like this that are super easy and fast are just the thing.

 So in the spirit of ease, there are only three very simple steps to making this chocolate treat.
 First, I melted the chocolate chips with some heavy creamy then added in the coconut and almonds.